VerifyTests/Verify/docs/mdsource/parameterised.source.md

 ### Complex MemberData

-xUnit only exposes parameter information when the types certain types.
-For unknown types the parameter information cannot be retrieved from the xUnit context, and instead the parameters need to be explicitly passed in.
-This is done by calling `UseParameters()`.
+xUnit only exposes parameter names for certain types.
+For unknown types the parameter names cannot be retrieved from the xUnit context, and instead the parameter names to be explicitly specified.
+This is done by calling `NameForParameter()`.

 snippet: xunitComplexMemberData

-`VerifierSettings.NameForParameter` is required since the parameter type has no `ToString()` override that can be used for deriving the name of the `.verified.` file.
+`VerifierSettings.NameForParameter()` is required since the parameter type has no `ToString()` override that can be used for deriving the name of the `.verified.` file.

 ## NUnit